 - Dull Surprise: Ron seems rather unfazed by anything, which looks to be less because of a character trait and more because of the usual lack of expression former athletes (like his actor Caitlyn Jenner) have when they attempt to act.

 - Foot Popping: An odd example: In the photo-novelization of the movie, there is a picture of Sam foot-popping while she kisses Ron.
 In the actual movie, Sam and Ron are shown only from the waist up.

 - Jewish Mother: Jack eventually resorts to bring his own mother to negotiate a contract with Steve.
 She eventually wins him with her kreplach!

 - Mr. Fanservice: Ron is clearly in the film as masculine fanservice, what with the T-shirts several sizes too small for him, the hotpants, losing his pants after spilling lasagna on them, actually having Shirtless Scenes...

 - Ms. Fanservice: For a Village People-inspired movie that features the fanservice described above with Ron, Valerie Perrine also appears in lingerie, and even nude at the YMCA's locker room.
 Who knew that a Village People-inspired musical would also follow modern day rom-coms' rule of "throw a bone to guys taken to this by their girlfriends"?

 - The Musical

-- Non-Actor Vehicle: For the Village People and Olympic gold medalist Bruce (now Caitlyn) Jenner; the former also overlaps with Autobiographical Role.
+- Non-Actor Vehicle: For the Village People and Olympic gold medalist Caitlyn Jenner; the former also overlaps with Autobiographical Role.